MichaelSzczepaniak/LarimerCountyTaxLiens/README.md

 ## Description
 This purpose of this project is to confirm or disprove three hypothesis described in the **Motivation** section related to investor behavior as demonstrated in past tax liens auctions conducted in Larimer county Colorado.
 The study will be conducted based on data obtained from historical Larimer county tax liens sales.

-A simple SOAP client will be developed in order to access the property records database for **Larimer county Colorado** (the database) in order to update the historical records with the most current data available without having to go back to the county continually to request query runs on their internal databases.
-The plan is to cross-check the data obtained from the SOAP client with data obtained from Larimer county directly in the the following year.

 ## Motivation
-Having been a tax lien investor for over a decade, I observed what I would consider 'irrational' behavior by the more 'deep-pocketed' investors.
+Having been a tax lien investor since 2004, I observed what I would consider 'irrational' behavior by the more 'deep-pocketed' investors.
 By 'deep-pocketed' (DP), I mean those that partake in premium bidding (which will be explained later in this document).
 From these observation, I formed 3 hypotheses:

 1. _On average, investors who partake in premium bidding lose money more frequently then they make money._
 2. _On average, investors who partake in premium bidding lose more more money than they make from premium bidding._